sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 This lecture describes *history-dependent public policies* and some of their representations

+The lecture uses methods described in XXXXX the linear regulator and XXXXX the new lecture on solving Stackelberg LQ models

+This lecture is based on [Please site David Evans and Thomas Sargent, 'History Dependent Public Policies' -- reference can be found on Sargent CV on web page

+One way setting in which history  dependent policies emerge naturally is  from Ramsey problems in which a government of Ramsey planner at time :math:`0` devises a plan to hold for all :math:`t \geq 0` and for all contingencies

+The Ramsey planner takes as given Euler equations expressing private agents' first-order necessary conditions

+The Ramsey planner takes into account that its *future* actions affect earlier decisions by private agents, an avenue opened up by the maintained assumption of *rational expectations*

+Another setting in which history dependent policies naturally emerge is in which there is no Ramsey planner but instead a *sequence* of government administrators, the time :math:`t` member of which, takes as given the policies that it forecasts will be used by its successors.

-We study these objects in the context of a model in which a benevolent tax authority is forced
+We study these things in  the context of a model in which a benevolent tax authority is forced

     * to raise a prescribed present value of revenues